dyoarkhe/Project-Code/README.md

 # AAMT-2014-Project-Code
+A student with no proper background in coding 😎 <br>
 The repository will provide the documentation of the code for the project given the 3-week timespan. <br>
 <P>
 Original Timespan <br>